 Table 1: Phytochemical test.
 Where; Key: + indicate presence and – indicate absence.

-Ue Table 1 presents the qualitative test analyses carried out on the ethyl acetate extracts of Cyperus rotundus and Typha latifolia and show the presence or absence of various phytochemicals.
+Table 1 presents the qualitative test analyses carried out on the ethyl acetate extracts of Cyperus rotundus and Typha latifolia and show the presence or absence of various phytochemicals.

 Phytochemical test revealed the presence of Steroid, saponin, Alkaloid, Glycoside and Tannin in both C. rotundus and T. latifolia.
 Flavonoid was absent in extracts of C. rotundus and T. latifolia.